SAP/node-rfc/doc/troubleshooting.md

 ABAP function module results can be different when invoked via transaction SE37 in ABAP system and via `node-rfc` connector, with exactly the same input parameters.
 Typically:

-1. Leading zeros are not shown in SE37, but sent to NodeJS when remote FM is called from NodeJS.
+1. Leading zeros are not shown in SE37, but sent to Node.js when remote FM is called from Node.js.

-2. The function module returns the data in SE37 and does not find any data when exactly the same input key is sent from NodeJS, let say `{PARTNER_ID: '4711'}`
+2. The function module returns the data in SE37 and does not find any data when exactly the same input key is sent from Node.js, let say `{PARTNER_ID: '4711'}`

-3. Other than expected date returned to NodeJS from ABAP
+3. Other than expected date returned to Node.js from ABAP

 The cause can be a bug in `node-rfc` package or in `SAP NWRFC SDK`, but less likely.
 The problem is usually caused by not respecting the technical restriction of SAP NWRFC protocol,